mstrumillo/phosp_hotspots/README.txt

 active_sites------these two can be empty, but have to exist

-# how to prepare alignment.ali (example for PF00022 uploaded
+# how to prepare alignment.ali (example for PF00022 uploaded)
 its an alignment in ONE LINE fasta format, (https://www.biostars.org/p/9262/) with headers like

 >id; int domain_start; int domain_end

 domain_start is necessary for correct phosphorylations assignment eg
-"

 >FBpp0270092 pep:known chromosome:GCA_00 ;196;492
 --------Y-EILEV----------------------------IGKG------
 >NONE_15409 , MEDTR2G085200.1 ;134;418
 --------F-EKLDK----------------------------IGQG------
-"

 # how to prepare all_phosps
 phospho file has to contain the protein id and the position, however script is set up to recognise pfam_scan.pl output which looks like this: